restless226/rchat/README.md

 These are the prerequisites that you will need to run this app for your own.

-- This app uses Docker and NodeJS so you will have to create one for yourself.
+- This app uses Docker and NodeJS so you will have to create one container and npm server for yourself.
 - Android Studio - To build the app for Android devices.
 - XCode - To build the app for IOS devices.